 To format page margins:

 A margin is the space between your content and the edge of the page.
-By default, every workbook's margins are set to Normal, which is a one-inch space between the content and each edge of the page.
 Sometimes you may need to adjust the margins to make your data fit more comfortably on the page.
 Excel includes a variety of predefined margin sizes.

 - Click the Page Layout tab on the Ribbon, then select the Margins command.